truenas/webui/CONTRIBUTING.md

 - Review the [README](https://github.com/truenas/webui/blob/master/README.md) file to learn how to build and run the project as well as connect it to your TrueNAS
 - Make the required changes.

+## Branches

+Here's the layout of the main branches

+- `master` corresponds to most recent scale
+- `truenas/12.0-stable` points to TrueNAS Core 12.0
+- `truenas/13.0-stbale` corresponds to TrueNAS Core 13.0

+Based on the version of TrueNAS that you would like to make changes to, base your branch from that branch in the project.
+This affects whether or not we're able to merge your changes back to the relevent version since they have significant differences and cannot be merged.

+## Code Validation

 ESLint is setup to ensure that the code is up to the format standards that we would like to keep in our project.
 If the linter sees issues in your project, it might ask you to fix those issues before you can make a commit.
 A set of precommit commands will run to extract new text into translation files and check linter for any issues.

+### Translating the UI

 If you want to contribute to the translation of our UI, you can do so by editing one of the `[language_name].json` files under `src\assets\i18n\`.
-In each of those files, text strings and their translations in the relevant language are kept as key/value pairs.
+In each of those files, text strings and their translations in the relevant language are kept as key/value pairs e.g.,

 `
 {